evertheylen/SmartHome/docs/JSON_communication.md

 		"data": <entire definition>
 	}

-Server response (Fail): simple failure message like in Adding
+Response (Fail): normal fail message

 #### Getting multiple objects

 For now, we only support sensors, so by default the server will only send sensors that are owned by the user.

-Client message:
+Message:

 	{
 		"type": "get_all",